Expensify/App/FORMS.md

 />
 ```
 Note: We shouldn't place a max limit on a field if the entered value can be formatted. eg: Phone number.
-The phone number can be formatted in different ways
+The phone number can be formatted in different ways.

 - 2109400803
 - +12109400803